How Solor can help health care organizations become HROs

 Semantic interoperability relies upon an ability to unambiguously process and interpret the codes and values that are exchanged within the agreed structure.
 Unfortunately, there is great variation in how systems encode clinical data.
 Frequently systems rely on locally curated terminology that must be “mapped” to an external standard—which may not contain a clinically equivalent meaning—prior to data exchange.
 Mapping introduces unnecessary complexity, and additional opportunities for error that can lead to patient morbidity and mortality.
 Interoperability by mapping, an ongoing labor-intensive, expensive, and error-prone process, is inconsistent with the principles of a HRO.

-How Solor Can Help HCOs Become HROs?
+How Can Solor Help HCOs Become HROs?

-The Solor model brings together different terminology standards by using a single model that can encompass any customized content with the goal to help health care organizations avoid errors in the interpretation of clinical data.
+The Solor model brings together different terminology standards by using a single model that can encompass any customized content with the goal of helping health care organizations avoid errors in the interpretation of clinical data.
 Informaticists and developers can convert user-supplied terminologies into the single model by using open source software to produce Solor content.
 For example, local terminologies of patient symptoms (based on SNOMED) and lab results (based on LOINC) can be integrated using customized Solor extensions on top of existing Solor standards.
 Once this information is “Solorized” into the common model, both the local and native representations of clinical data can co-exist, avoiding issues of misinterpretation or missing information (see diagram below).

 The Solor approach achieves three important functions that are key to semantic interoperability: